Your guide to the 1977 Silver Jubilee coin

 Content continues after advertisements

-How much is the Silver Jubilee Crown worth?
+How much is a Silver 1977 Jubilee Crown worth?

-There were actually two versions of the coin issued in 1977:
+There were two versions of the 1977 queens silver jubilee coin issued in 1977:

 • The more common cupronickel version (with a mintage of 37,061,160)